 District heating is an important sector in the energy industry of the Czech Republic, providing heat needs to 1.7 million households and a significant share of industrial heat demand.

-The Czech Republic is one of the countries with a traditionally high share of DH systems.
+The Czech Republic is one of the countries with a traditionally high share of district heating systems.
 In the European context, due to the penetration of 41% of households, the district heating system can be described as highly developed, although there is still considerable space for improvement in terms of distribution network and technology efficiency.

 District heating has to face many challenges today.
 The most significant is the slightly decreasing heat consumption over the long term.
-This is due to lower demand for heat from both the industry (the importance of heavy industry is decreasing, companies are investing in energy savings) and households (thermal insulation of houses, disconnection from DH systems, installation of measuring and control devices).
-Warm weather, higher prices and unfavorable economic situation was also reflected in the consumption decrease, mainly in the residential sector.
-In terms of the thermal energy supply to individual sectors, supply to households (40%) and the service sector (25%) dominate, the supplies to industry account for 35%.
+This is due to lower demand for heat from both the industry (the importance of heavy industry is decreasing, companies are investing in energy savings) and households (thermal insulation of houses, disconnection from district heating systems, installation of measuring and control devices).
+Warm weather, higher prices and unfavourable economic situation was also reflected in the consumption decrease, mainly in the residential sector.
+In terms of thermal energy supply to individual sectors, supply to households (40%) and the service sector (25%) dominate, the supplies to industry account for 35%.